projectcapsule/capsule/README.md

 $ make remove
 ```

+# Documentation
+Please, check the project [documentation](./docs/index.md) for more cool things you can do with Capsule.

+# Contribution
+Capsule is Open Source with Apache 2 license and any contribution is welcome.

+Please refer to the corresponding docs:
+- [contributing.md](./docs/contributing.md) for the general guide; and
+- [dev-guide.md](./docs/dev-guide.md) for how to set up the development env to get started.

 # FAQ
 - Q. How to pronounce Capsule?

   A. It should be pronounced as `/ˈkæpsjuːl/`.

-- Q. Can I contribute?

-  A. Absolutely!
-Capsule is Open Source with Apache 2 license and any contribution is welcome.
-Please refer to the corresponding [section](./docs/operator/contributing.md) in the documentation.

 - Q. Is it production grade?